FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.6-1 Conveyor configuration

-**Step2**：Next, set the grab point compensation value, which is the compensation distance in the three directions of X, Y, and Z, which can be set according to the actual situation during the debugging process.
+**Step2**: Next, set the grab point compensation value, which is the compensation distance in the three directions of X, Y, and Z, which can be set according to the actual situation during the debugging process.

 .. figure:: robot_peripherals/026.png
    :align: center